THIS PAGE MAY UNDERGO SOME CHANGES.

 Intermediate Italian.
 Twice a week, probably on Tuesday, and Thursday, 75 minutes.
 Instructor: TBA.
 This course will be offered contingent on there being sufficient interest at this level.
 It is meant for those students who have finished Italian 11 or equivalent who wish to improve their fluency.
 There will be a mix of grammar review, literature, and discussion at a pace suitable to the participants.
 No textbook need be purchased.

 Advanced Italian language group.
-Monday, 120 minutes.
-Instructor: Chiara Trebaiocchi and Julianne VanWagenen.
+TBA.
+Instructor: TBA.

-Prof. Erspamer, Chiara, and Julianne will regularly host social gatherings in Italian (over an espresso, a pizza, a gelato, an aperitivo) for students taking Italian class.
+Prof. Erspamer and the program TAs will regularly host social gatherings in Italian (over a weekly “Italian dinner”, an aperitivo, a gelato, a cappuccino or espresso with cornetto) for students taking Italian class.
 Some students who arrive with no Italian will find that they are able attain a great ease in speaking by summer’s end.
 Italians associated with the program have been invariably impressed with summer-students’ progress.

-Finally, the best place to fully immerse will be Siena, where students will be paired with contrade to get ready for the Palio of Siena.
-The contradaioli (contrada members) are always excited about welcoming students from our program to take part in and learn about their traditions.
-Some speak English well, while others speak none at all.
-It is here that students really begin independently to build friendships with local people who are enthusiastic to share their culture.
+The best place to fully immerse in Italian language and culture will be Siena, where students will be paired with contrade to get ready for the Palio.
+The contradaioli (contrada members) will be happy to share their culture with you; however, not all of them speak English.
 Knowing some Italian will be vital to fostering this connection.
-Students who seek out these experiences can spend most of their last few weeks in Siena surrounded by chatty Italians: you will be amazed at how much this does for your language capabilities.
+Students who seek out these experiences can spend their weeks in Siena surrounded by chatty Italians: you will be amazed at how much this does for your language capabilities.